EddieRingle/portaudio/src/hostapi/wdmks/readme.txt

 Status history
 --------------
+16th January 2011:
+Added support for WaveRT device API (Vista and later) for even lesser latency support.

 10th November 2005:
 Made following changes:
  * OpenStream: Try all PaSampleFormats internally if the the chosen format is not supported natively.
-This fixed several problems with soundcards that soundcards that did not take kindly to using 24-bit 3-byte formats.
+This fixed several problems with soundcards that did not take kindly to using 24-bit 3-byte formats.
  * OpenStream: Make the minimum framesPerHostIBuffer (and framesPerHostOBuffer) the default frameSize for the playback/recording pin.
  * ProcessingThread: Added a switch to only call PaUtil_EndBufferProcessing